CaptainDuck/AdvancedRules/README.md

 > This plugin is Work in Progress (WIP) It means that it is In-Dev, Limited Features, and Some Errors.

-> Special thanks to @TheDragonRing for fixing some lines of code, adding permissions, and adding Rules.yml, also is the Co-creator of this Plugin :D.
+> Special thanks to @TheDragonRing for fixing some lines of code, adding permissions, and adding Rules.yml.

+> Special Thanks also to @Vaivez66 for fixing the crash and some lines of code.

 > Note: This Plugin is ONLY written on PHP so, You can't fit your Plugin on some MCPE Server Softwares like [MiNET](https://github.com/NiclasOlofsson/MiNET) Because it is written in C# and [Nukkit](https://github.com/Nukkit/Nukkit) because it is written in Java.